clcollins/prometheus_application_instrumentation/README.md

 Ok, so, two things:

 1. Time-series data is underwhelming at first, because you don't have much data yet.
-It gets better over time.
 2. Ambient temperature data takes a somewhat longer period to display anything interesting, because it doesn't change much.

 So, give it time.
-Eventually it'll look much more interesting, and just get better with time:
+Eventually it'll look much more interesting, and just get better:

 | ![A Prometheus graph showing declining temperature data points](img/dht22_average_temp_6h.png) |
 | :-: |